Mr Em Phat

 Cambodia’s Tonlé Sap Lake is running out of fish.
 Over the past decade, a devastating combination of climate change, illegal fishing and a dam construction spree on the Mekong River, has plunged the lake — and the tens of thousands of people who live on it — into crisis.

-VSO’s GREEN project is supporting families who depend on the lake for their livelihood, to find new sustainable ways of earning a living.
+With your support, VSO is helping families who depend on the lake for their livelihood to find new sustainable ways of earning a living.

 Mr Em Phat

-Mr Em Phat and his wife and four children have lived in a floating village of Tonle Sap Lake for many years.
+Em, his wife, and four children have lived in a floating village of Tonlé Sap Lake for many years.
 His family's livelihood relied entirely on fishing.

-He says "Several years ago, I started realising that the natural fishes in the Tonle Sab Lake seem to have decreased from one day to another.
-I was not allowed to fish throughout the whole year anymore, but only for a few months.
-Later, in 2019, my family accepted an offer from the government to move to the mainland, for which we received compensation land of 12x100 metres"
+He says, "Several years ago, I started realising that the natural fish in the Tonlé Sap Lake seemed to have decreased from one day to another.
+I wasn't allowed to fish throughout the whole year anymore, but only for a few months.
+Later, in 2019, my family accepted an offer from the government to move to the mainland, for which we received compensation land of 12x100 metres."

-Mr Phat adds, “Living on the mainland, I didn’t have the skills to get a regular job.
-Due to a lack of work opportunities in this area, one of my sons migrated to work in South Korea and our family relied on him for income.”
+Em adds, “Living on the mainland, I didn’t have the skills to get a regular job.
+Due to a lack of work opportunities in this area, one of my sons migrated to South Korea for work, and our family relied on him for income.”

-With money saved from his son's support, Mr Phat set up a small vegetable farm and fish farm in late 2021.
+With the money he saved from his son's support, Em set up a small vegetable farm and fish farm in late 2021.
 He had this idea after visiting his son in South Korea and learning new skills while visiting Korean farms.

 It was a challenge for him.
 He shares, “At that time, I did not have any experience in fish or eel raising, and I did not have any technical skill in fingerling (small fish) selection, feed selection, breeding, water quality check, or disease management.”